Visual analytics for networked-guarantee loans risk management: Case Study

-The first case study is to find high default groups.
-The random walk community detection algorithm divides the guarantee network into 36 communities.
+High default group detection can reduce analysis scope and thus further help risk pattern discovery and it usually includes automatically community detection and interactive community editing.
+The experiments is performed on a independent guarantee network with 116 nodes.
+It is first automatically divided it into 36 communities.
 The statistics are given in \autoref{c36}.

-We edit the community following basic guidelines: (1) consider default status, loan amount and other financial statistics comprehensively; (2) mall communities can be either merged with its neighbouring large communities or pruned.
-For example, community 35,34 both have 4 nodes and these firms never default.
-There is low possibility they will become high default groups in the future; while the community 23 have 8 nodes and 3 of them have default history.
-They could be merged with the neighbouring communities.
-(3) structural hole spanner nodes should be paid special attention.
-Usually, there are defaults happen on the structural hole spanners, the adjacent communities can be merged.
-Finally, we obtain ten communities and seven of them has relative high default rates as \autoref{coitable}.
-The seven medium sized groups of subgraphs which can be efficiently processed for further tasks.
-It is noted that the merge and reassign operation are based on the user expertise.
-As the user may choose various criteria, the final tree map can demonstrate different combinations and default rates.
+We edit the community following basic guidelines: (1) consider default status, loan amount, and other financial statistics comprehensively; (2) small communities can be either merged with large neighboring communities or pruned.
+For example, communities 35 and 34 both have four nodes and these firms never default.
+There is a low possibility that they will become high default groups in the future.
+Conversely, community 23 has eight nodes, three of which have a default history.
+They could be merged with the neighboring communities.
+(3) Structural hole spanner nodes should be given special attention.
+Usually, defaults happen on the structural hole spanners, so the adjacent communities can be merged.
+Finally, we obtain ten communities, seven of which have relatively high default rates as \autoref{coitable} and as \autoref{merged}.
+The seven medium-sized groups of subgraphs can be efficiently processed for further tasks.
+It is noted that the merge and reassign operations are based on user expertise and the user may choose various criteria, the final treemap can demonstrate different combinations and default rates.